 In 1987, Mark started his career in education as an elementary teacher and high school coach in the Pendleton (Ore.)
 School District.
 In 1995, he became principal of Blue Mountain Junior High in John Day, Ore.
 In 1997, Mark relocated to Hermiston, Ore., to serve as an elementary principal at Sunset Elementary.
 Mark later became director of elementary curriculum/principal at Desert View Elementary in Hermiston in 2007.
 Mark then advanced on to assistant superintendent of the Hermiston School District in 2005 and deputy superintendent in 2007.

 Mark has received recognition for his leadership throughout the state and region.
-He was twice selected as Administrator of the Year for the Hermiston School District.
+He received the administrative leadership award from the IMESD Board of Directors in 2012, and was twice selected as Administrator of the Year for the Hermiston School District.
 He received the Distinguished Principal of the Year award from the Eastern Oregon Elementary Principals Association in 2003.
 In 2007, Mark was named Oregon Administrator of the Year by the Oregon Association of School Libraries.
 Mark also serves as a Pendleton Rotary Club board member and is the regional coordinator for the Lewis and Clark administrative licensure program.

-Mark is married to Kris Mulvihill, who teaches Spanish at Hermiston High School.
+Mark is married to Kris Mulvihill, who is the K-12 Director of the Eastern Promise program through Eastern Oregon University.
 They have three sons together and reside in Hermiston, Ore.